Estete9/CapstoneShowFinder/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 WEBPACK TEMPLATE <a name="about-project"></a>
+# 📖 Show Finder <a name="about-project"></a>

-**WEBPACK TEMPLATE** This template is focused on being a base project using Webpack and all the core libraries needed.
+**Show Finder** Is a single-page webpage that consumes TVMazeAPI and InvolvementAPI.
+It uses the shows and involvement information to display it on the main screen or in the popups for the comments or the reservations.

 ## 🛠 Built With <a name="built-with"></a>